Lower Saxony – Scotland

 How high is the monthly grant?

-The monthly fellowship amounts to a lump sum of 1,400 Euro per fellow, which compensates for additional expenses for the stay at the other location.
+The monthly fellowship amounts to a lump sum of 1,400 Euro per fellow, which compensatesfor additional expenses for the stay at the other location.
 If the period of the stay abroad does not extend over exactly one or more months (due to a short stay or the split up of the stay abroad) the fellowship will be granted on a pro-rata basis for the incomplete month.
+Unfortunately, it is not possible to increase the fellowship rate to cover individually justified additional needs (e.g. for families).
+It is also not possible to apply for individual benefits such as visa fees.

 5. DURING YOUR FELLOWSHIP

-What happens in case I get sick before or during my fellowship stay and am not able to go to the host institution or work on the project?
+What happens in case I get sick before or during my fellowship stay and am not able to

 We are well aware that managing schedules with different professional and personal factors can be difficult and challenging.
 Therefore, we are always available to discuss your options individually.
-In any case, please inform ECAS immediately at: fellowship@ecas-academia.org or michniewicz@ecas-academia.org and we will do our best to find a solution.
+In any case, please inform ECAS immediately at: fellowship@ecas-academia.org.

 What happens if my tandem partner is withdrawing from the programme?